Ellamae Ellis League: Early career

 In 1922 the Georgia School of Technology, whose Department of Architecture was the primary venue for architecture education in Georgia, did not allow women to attend.
 (This would not change until 1952).
 In a later newspaper interview League observed, "it's almost impossible to get a license in this state, unless you have a diploma from Georgia Tech.
 And women are barred as students there."

 League had to seek out a different route to an architectural education.
 She found a job as an apprentice at the Macon firm of Dunwody and Oliphant, where she worked from 1922 to 1929.
 While working, she took correspondence courses from the Beaux-Arts Institute of Design (BAID) from 1924 to 1926.
 BAID was modeled after the École des Beaux-Arts in France and League wanted to take her education further in that vein.
 Leaving her young children with her parents, she continued her education with a year at Ecole des Beaux-Arts at Fontainebleau, which she attended with her cousin Nell Choate Shute in 1927 and 1928.
 Of the thirty people in her architecture class there, only three were women.

 Upon her return she worked with other architects in Macon including George W. Shelverton and William F. Oliphant.
 When Oliphant started his own firm, League went with him along with Delmar A. Warren, a Georgia Tech student.
 Oliphant died suddenly in April 1933 at the age of 40, leaving League and Warren with a problem – neither was licensed, so they could finish existing commissions but could not legally accept new work.

-The state registration for architects in Georgia required either an architecture degree (which League did not have) or ten years experience in a licensed office (which she did) and passing a week-long examination.
+The state registration for architects in Georgia required either an architecture degree (which League did not have) or ten years of experience in a licensed office (which she did) and passing a week-long examination.
 Her uncle gave her a crash course in the engineering parts of the test with which she was not familiar.
 She passed that part of the exam but failed the test on design – which was her strong suit.
 (One of the examiners disliked her submission).
 She commented later that the test was "designed to keep you out."
 She quickly retook that part of the exam and passed.